implse/Recursion/README.md

 We frequently call such chunks of memory `stacks frames` or `function frames`.

 These frames are arranged in a `stack`.
-The frame for the most recently called function is always on the top of the `stack`.
+The `frame` for the most recently called function is always on the top of the `stack`.

-When a new function is called, a new frame is pushed onto the top of the stack and becomes the active frame.
+When a new function is called, a `new frame` is pushed onto the top of the `stack` and becomes the active `frame`.

-When a function finishes its works, its frame is popped off of the `stack`, and the frame immediately below it becomes the new active function on the top of the `stack`.
+When a function finishes its works, its `frame` is popped off of the `stack`, and the `frame` immediately below it becomes the new active function on the top of the `stack`.
 This function pick up immediately where it left off.

+## Stages of a Recursive Algorithm

+There are two stages to a recursive algorithm:

+  - What happens `before` we reach the `base case`.
+  - What happens `after` we reach the `base case`.

+These stages are called `winding` and `unwinding`.

 # Backtracking